 In a shallow dish, whisk 1 egg with 1 tbsp of water.
 Prepare two more shallow dishes: one containing the flour (seasoned lightly) and the other containing the crumb.
 Pat the schnitzels dry with some paper towel.
 Coat each schnitzel in the flour first, then in the egg, and lastly in the crumb.
 When passing through the crumb, press it into the meat so it sticks and coats evenly.

-CRUNCHY CABBAGE
+CRUNCHY Cabbage

 Place a non-stick pan over a medium high heat with a drizzle of oil.
-When hot, fry the shredded cabbage for 3-4 minutes until soft but still crunchy, shifting occasionally.
+When hot, fry the shredded Cabbage for 3-4 minutes until soft but still crunchy, shifting occasionally.
 Season to taste.
 Remove from the pan and cover to keep warm.

 GOLDEN & GORGEOUS